New businesses or start-up companies may be eligible to apply the R&D tax credit against their payroll taxes for up to five years.

 The R&D credit was permanently extended as part of the Protecting Americans from Tax Hikes (PATH) Act of 2015.
-It includes some enhancements starting in 2016, including offsets to alternative minimum tax and payroll tax for eligible businesses.
-The credit is still based on credit-eligible R&D expenses, but offsets apply to only those costs incurred beginning in 2016.
-The new payroll tax offset allows companies to receive a benefit for their research activities regardless of whether they are profitable.
+The bill included enhancements starting in 2016, including offsets to the alternative minimum tax and payroll tax for eligible businesses.

-The payroll tax offset will be available for qualified expenses incurred in 2016.
-The credit must be calculated and shown on a taxpayer’s 2016 federal income tax return, and the portion of the R&D credit that will be applied to offset payroll taxes will need to be identified and elected when that return is filed in 2017.
-The payroll tax offset will be available on a quarterly basis beginning in the first calendar quarter that begins after a taxpayer files their federal income tax return.
-Taxpayers would need to file their 2016 federal income tax returns by March 30, 2017, to apply the payroll tax offset to the second quarter.
-As a result, the earliest taxpayers are likely to see a benefit is July 2017, when they file their quarterly payroll tax returns for the second quarter (Form 941).
+The payroll-tax offset is currently available for qualified expenses incurred in 2019.
+The R&D credit must be calculated and shown on a taxpayer’s 2019 federal income tax return with the portion of the credit applied to offset payroll taxes identified and elected when the return is filed in 2020.
+The offset is then available on a quarterly basis beginning in the first calendar quarter after a taxpayer files their federal income tax return.

 How quickly does a company need to move on this?
 When does it need to get started?

-Who qualifies as having gross receipts for five years of less?
+Which companies qualify as having gross receipts for five years or less?

 How is $5 million in gross receipts defined?

-A company must have less than $5 million in annual gross receipts in 2016 to be eligible.
-For businesses that are just starting in 2016, their gross receipts must fall under the $5 million limit after being annualized for a full 12 months.
-The gross receipts of businesses that are related or share common ownership will need to be calculated on a combined basis for purposes of determining eligibility under this provision.
+A company must have less than $5 million in annual gross receipts to be eligible.
+For new businesses, the gross receipts must fall under the $5 million limit after being annualized for a full 12 months.
+The gross receipts of businesses that are related or share common ownership need to be calculated on a combined basis for purposes of determining eligibility under this provision.

-Although the gross receipts limitation helps to define a company’s eligibility for the credit, it’s important to note that the R&D credit itself isn’t based on gross receipts.
-The actual credit is based on the company’s eligible R&D expenses (defined below).
+Although the gross-receipts limitation helps to define a company’s eligibility for the credit, it’s important to note the R&D credit itself isn’t based on gross receipts.
+The actual credit is based on the company’s eligible R&D expenses.

 What are qualifying activities?

-Regardless of industry, if a company’s activities meet the following requirements, known as the four-part test, then they could potentially be eligible for this credit:
+Regardless of industry, companies are potentially eligible for the R&D credit if their activities meet the following requirements, known as the four-part test:

 - Technical uncertainty.
 The activity is performed to eliminate technical uncertainty about the development or improvement of a product or process, which includes computer software, techniques, formulas, and inventions.